Pregnancy: A major Risk Factor for Hemorrhoids

-Another way that pregnancy increases your risk of hemorrhoids is through the increased level of progesterone that occurs when you are with child.
-Progesterone slows down the smooth muscles movement of one's stomach and intestines, significantly slowing the digestion.
-It is because progesterone inhibits the movement of the muscles found in your digestive organs, increasing the time ingested food stays in your digestive tract.
-Furthermore, progesterone also affects the smooth muscle cells that produce gastric acid and essential digestive enzymes like pepsin, additional slowing down your digestion.
+Another way that being pregnant increases your risk of hemorrhoids is through the increased level of progesterone that occurs when you are with child.
+Progesterone slows down the smooth muscles movement of the stomach and intestines, significantly slowing the digestion.
+It is because progesterone inhibits the movement of the muscle tissue found in your digestive organs, increasing the time ingested food stays in your intestinal tract.
+Furthermore, progesterone also has an effect on the smooth muscle cells that produce gastric acid and essential digestive enzymes for example pepsin, additional slowing down your digestion.

-Hemorrhoids Natural Treatment : How To Cure Hemorrhoids Fast & Naturally
+Hemorrhoids Natural Remedies : What Causes Hemorrhoids, Symptoms and How To Shrink Hemorrhoids Fast

 Learn How To Cure Hemorrhoids Naturally in 2 Days!
 Get Rid Of Hemorrhoids Permanently Without Surgery.
 CLICK HERE ▻▻▻ http://www.

 You do not have to worry if you are currently pregnant and have hemorrhoids.
-Your hemorrhoids will eventually resolve on their own, especially once you deliver your baby.
-However, you may feel pain whenever you defecate or feel irritated and discomfort, especially if your own swollen hemorrhoids are near your rectum.
-Thankfully, here are a few simple to follow home cure for hemorrhoids that you can follow to get relief from your hemorrhoids.
+Your hemorrhoids will eventually resolve on their own, especially after you deliver your child.
+However, you may feel pain whenever you defecate or feel irritated and discomfort, especially if your swollen hemorrhoids are near your rectum.
+Thankfully, here are a few easy to follow home cure for hemorrhoids that you can follow to get relief from your hemorrhoids.

-- Your hemorrhoids are near your anus, putting an icepack over them several times a day may help lower the discomfort you are feeling.
+- Your hemorrhoids are close to your own anus, putting an icepack over them several times a day may help decrease the discomfort you are feeling.

-- Make sure that the ice pack you use is adequately protected to avoid irritating your kin near your anus.
+- Make sure that the ice pack you use is adequately protected to prevent irritating your kin near your own anus.